fbjorn/pot-websites/marketing-site/src/pages/news/03-05-2019-kojamo/index.md

 ---
 path: "/articles/kojamo" # path to where you want blog to be published aka https://preview.oftrust.net/blogs/sport-venue
 date: "2019-05-03T13:45:33.962Z"
-title: "Proven fact: collaboration can help effectively utilise fragmented data in the property sector"
+title: "Collaboration can help effectively utilise fragmented data in the property sector"
 image: "./light.jpg" # Featured image shown on page and listings.
 Save in same folder.
 Don't use svg.
 pic: "light.jpg" # Hex image shown on page and listings.
 No path, just filename.
 Save in same folder.
 Don't use svg.
 pictext: "This is kuvateksti"
 type: "news" # All "News" are blogs to separate them from real pages made with MarkDown, so that they appear in blog listings etc.
-subtype: "article" # "blog" / "news" / "press-realease" etc.
+subtype: "blog" # "blog" / "news" / "press-realease" etc.
 tags: ['Kojamo'] # Any string, can be used in search / "related content"
 lang: "en-GB" # ISO Lang attr
 author: "Vesa Ilmarinen"